Advanced Coatings for Pipelines and Related Facilities Workshop

 The purpose of this workshop was to identify and prioritize R&D, technology, and standards development needs with respect to coatings for the protection of pipelines and related land-based facilities from corrosion.
 In particular, this workshop covered needs in the areas of coatings development, test methods, application technologies, quality control, and the unique problems associated with identification, examination, and rehabilitation of coatings in the field including field application and repair technologies.

-Click here for the Proceedings Report from the Advanced Coatings for Pipelines and Related Facilities Workshop.
+View the Proceedings Report from the Advanced Coatings for Pipelines & Related Facilities Workshop.

 Thursday, June 9, 2005